surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 1. When a host initiates a communication via an application some data is inserted into a TCP or UDP datagram
 2. This datagram is placed inside an IP packet
 3. The IP packet is created after examing the host routing table - determine if sending to node in local network or outside
-4. Packets destined for local  network go via local forwarding on MAC addresses and ARP (ARP maps IP addresses to MAC Addresess)
+4. Packets destined for local  network go via local forwarding on MAC addresses and ARP (ARP maps IP addresses to MAC Addresses)
 5. Header checksums calculated and sent
 6. If the packet is snt off the current network the packet must be routed via the host's default gateway.
 A router interface reachable by the host - packets are sent to the local router for forwarding to the next router